a8m/golang-cheat-sheet/README.markdown

     Awesomize() string
 }

-// types do *not* declare to implement interaces type Foo struct {}
+// types do *not* declare to implement interfaces type Foo struct {}

 // instead, types implicitly satisfy an interface if they implement all required methods